Isoxazoline

-Isoxazolines are a class of five-membered heterocyclic chemical compounds, containing one atom each of oxygen and nitrogen which are located adjacent to one another.
+Isoxazoline is a five-membered heterocyclic chemical compound, containing one atom each of oxygen and nitrogen which are located adjacent to one another.
 The ring was named in-line with the Hantzsch–Widman nomenclature.
-They are structural isomers of the more common oxazolines and exist in three different isomers depending on the location of the double bond.
+Isoxazolines are structural isomers of the more common oxazolines and exist in three different isomers depending on the location of the double bond.
 The relatively weak N-O bond makes isoxazolines prone to ring-opening and rearrangement reactions.

-Compounds containing an isoxazoline ring, sometimes referred to isoxazolyls, have a variety of uses with many being biologically active.
-A number of naturally occurring isoxazolines with possible anti-cancer activity are produced by marine sponges.
-Perhaps the most commonly encountered products containing isoxazolines are some veterinary medicines used to prevent flea infestations in dogs e.g. Fluralaner, Afoxolaner and Sarolaner.